| Russian

 government, labor, business and academia met to tackle the sharp increase in

+unemployment and underemployment since the 2008 global financial crisis.
 “The international community must respond to the very real impact the crisis

 has had on working people,” said IMF Managing Director Dominique Strauss-Kahn.